Loading...

 (B) The highest officer position in the Social Equity Applicant or Licensee, such as the position of chief executive officer, unless another natural person is appointed to that position by mutual agreement of the parties.
 (Amended by Ord.
 No. 187,095, Eff.
 7/1/21.)

 (4) Successors.
 The Equity Share shall not be subject to arrangements causing or potentially causing ownership benefits in the Social Equity Applicant or Licensee to go to another in any circumstance other than after death or incapacity.
-In the case of death or incapacity, a Social Equity Individual Applicant shall identify a natural person(s) as his or her own successor in interest or assignee of their Equity Share.
-If a Social Equity Individual Applicant dies, the Social Equity Applicant or Licensee will continue to qualify under this section with the requisite Equity Shares so long as the successor in interest of the deceased Social Equity Individual Applicant inherits or otherwise acquires all of such individual's ownership interest in the Social Equity Applicant or Licensee.
+In the case of death or incapacity, a Social Equity Individual Applicant shall identify a natural person(s) as the Social Equity Individual Applicant’s own successor in interest or assignee of their Equity Share.
+If a Social Equity Individual Applicant dies, the Social Equity Applicant or Licensee will continue to qualify under this section with the requisite Equity Shares so long as the successor in interest of the deceased Social Equity Individual Applicant inherits or otherwise acquires all of such individual’s ownership interest in the Social Equity Applicant or Licensee.
 The natural person(s) may subsequently identify an entity, such as a trust, to hold the interest.
 Upon the death of the Social Equity Individual Applicant or Licensee, the Social Equity Applicant shall notify DCR within 30 days of their death.
 The Social Equity Applicant shall provide a certified copy of the death certificate and update the contact information on file with DCR within 60 days of the death.
 (Amended by Ord.
 No. 187,879, Eff.
 6/2/23.)

-(iii) Additional Equity Share Requirements.
+(iii) Additional Equity Share Require- ments.

 (1) All Owners shall: (1) comply in all respects with the Equity Share criteria and requirements in this section (“Equity Share Requirements”) in dealings with one another; (2) keep records evidencing their compliance; and (3) on the other party’s reasonable request, provide these records of compliance to the other party.